Singing with WACC

 WACC is a musical adventure of harmony singing & living as members of our local and global communities.
+Anyone can join at the top of any season or our one off events.
 There are no wrong notes, only variations.
-We seek to fine tune to each other and our environment, and we commit to making the world a sustainable and vibrant place for all.
+We seek to fine tune to each other, our environment and wider musical community.
 We believe music opens our hearts.

 Come and sing with us!